chatsen/chatsen/README.md

 Note: the .ipa file is not signed but will be signed automatically with AltStore on your device.

-# Usage

-No support or help with anything related to this project is guaranteed.
-You are responsible for anything related to the usage of this application.

 # Build instructions

 To build Chatsen, all you should need is the Flutter SDK on the **master** branch and it's require dependencies for your platform (Android Studio for Android and XCode for iOS).